-Pinched nerves are a common problem that can cause pain, numbness, tingling sensations and weakness in the affected area.
+Pinched nerves are a common problem that we see at our chiropractic clinic in Lafayette LA.
+They can cause neck pain, low back pain, numbness, tingling sensations and weakness in the affected area.
 While pinched nerves can be caused by many different conditions such as herniated discs or slipped discs, they all share similar symptoms and treatments.
 With the proper care and treatment, pinched nerves can be alleviated over time to reduce pain and improve function.
-In this article we will discuss the causes of pinched nerves, their associated symptoms, available treatments options as well as long-term outlooks for those who receive treatment versus those who do not.
+In this article we will discuss the causes of spinal nerve roots to become irritated, their associated symptoms, available treatments options as well as long-term outlooks for those who receive treatment versus those who do not.
 Finally, tips on how to prevent pinched nerves from occurring will also be provided.

 Common causes of pinched nerves include herniated or slipped discs, which occur when a disc in the spine is damaged due to injury or age.
 This can cause the spinal cord and nerve root to become pinched between two vertebrae, resulting in pinched nerve symptoms.
 Other potential causes include bone spurs, when a bony outgrowth rubs against a nerve and triggers painful sensations; arthritis, which can cause the spinal joints to become inflamed; overuse of certain muscles or body parts; obesity, which puts added pressure on the spine’s joints; and poor posture or incorrect lifting techniques that can strain the muscles in and around the spine.
 By understanding what causes pinched nerves, one can develop preventive measures such as chiropractic care, posture re-training for correct alignment of the spine, mindful exercise and muscle treatment routines, as well as proper weight support for obese individuals.

 Depending on the severity of the pinched nerve, these symptoms can range from mild to severe and may last for a long period of time if not treated.